Burton Albion Awaydaze

 The capacity is only 6,912, which is very small by the standards of English football’s second tier, but they were a non-league club as recently as 2009, and have made remarkable progress since.
 The usual away allocation is just over 1,400 standing on the Coors East Stand Terrace at one end of the ground, plus a block of 400 seats.

 I make that 1,800, but Leeds have only got 1,600 tickets for this game.
 Work that one out.
-Our allocation was sold through the ‘attendance tracker’ scheme, and it’s no surprise these have now sold out, but if you didn’t get one, the game is being beamed back to Elland Road.
-Ticket prices are :-
+Our allocation was sold through the ‘attendance tracker’ scheme, and it’s no surprise these have now sold out.
+Ticket prices are:-

 As you would expect from a modern stadium, the facilities and the view are good, with no supporting pillars to block the view.
 Alcohol is also served within the stadium, with away fans being 'treated' to their own little inside bar/refreshment area, where beer costs £4 a pint.

-All in all it sounds like a good day out, though with plenty hanging on the result, we’ll be a bit too tense to enjoy it properly.
+All in all it sounds like a good day out, but will we back to enjoy the experience next season?

 Some of this stuff came from www.footballgroundguide.com .